CLARENCE

 Mining Purpose Leases

 We demand the cancellation of current leases and a stop to new ones.
 Open-cut and mountain-top removal mining would destroy local plateaus, harm endangered species, and pollute nearby communities.
 Toxic by-products in tailings dams threaten rivers, sacred to the Bundjalung, Gumbaynggirr, and Yaegl Nations, and vital to farming, seafood, and tourism.
-The risks outweigh any potential jobs.

 Mining leases can be seen clearly on MinView